When your mind will not slow down, therapy can help you find steadier ground.

 DBT Skills Workbook

-Exercises for mindfulness, distress tolerance, emotional regulation, and interpersonal skills.
+Practical exercises for mindfulness, distress tolerance, emotional regulation, and relationships.

 View Book →Anxiety Therapy Questions